Cyber Fraud and Recovery in Hong Kong

-Fraudsters operate elaborate online shops where they falsely advertise sought-after products with competitive prices but they invariably keep the upfront payment and send nothing in return.
+Fraudsters operate elaborate online shops where they falsely advertise sought-after products with competitive prices, but they invariably keep the upfront payment and send nothing in return.
 In the wake of the COVID-19 pandemic, we have seen many clients being scammed whilst attempting to purchase medical supplies in China from websites purporting to have the medical supplies that were in shortage worldwide.
-In most instances, victims receive nothing from the fraudsters.
-In one instance, one victim received containers full of medical waste.
+In most instances, victims receive nothing from the fraudsters or get something of zero value (one victim received containers full of medical waste).

 5. Business Loan Scam

 Business loan scams have become more prevalent in 2020 as companies around the world are experiencing financial troubles and have had difficulties finding local financial institutions willing to provide loans for their businesses.
 In their desperation, these companies have turned to the internet in the hope to find financial institutions willing to lend them money and fraudsters have seized on this opportunity to scam them.